7.1 – The trade information

 |Reward||Rs.45 (2220 – 2175)|

-Clearly the idea is to go long at Rs.2175 and keep a stoploss at Rs.2150.
-The idea is to adjust the stoploss as and when the price moves in the direction of the trade.
-To be precise, for every 15 points of price move in the direction of the trade the SL can be adjusted accordingly.
+Clearly, the idea is to go long at Rs.2175 and keep a stoploss at Rs.2150.
+The idea is to adjust the stoploss as and when the price moves in the trade direction.
+To be precise, for every 15 points of the price movement in the trade direction, the SL can be adjusted accordingly.
 The SL can be adjusted to any level with an idea of locking in the profits.
-When you adjust the SL with an intention to lock the profits, it is called “Trailing Stop Loss”.
-Do note, in this example I have randomly opted for a 15 point move, but in reality it can be any kind of price move.
-Have a look at the following table, as and when the price moves 15 points in the trades favor, I trail my SL and thereby lock in certain amount of profit.
+When you adjust the SL intending to lock the profits, it is called “Trailing Stop Loss”.
+I was hoping you could note that I have randomly opted for a 15 point move in this example, but in reality, it can be any price move.
+Please look at the following table; as and when the price moves 15 points in the trades favour, I trail my SL and thereby lock in a certain amount of profit.

 Key takeaways from this chapter

 - The more information one conveys to the RMS system in terms of trade duration and stoploss; the lesser is the margin requirement.